dalnara/echo-server/README.md

 2. Run runtest.ru

-## runtest.ru compliles server.cpp and runs automated tests for this server. ##
+runtest.ru compliles server.cpp and runs automated tests for this server